dalibo/emaj/docs/en/accessPolicy.rst

 When created, these roles have no connection capability (no defined password and *NOLOGIN* option).
 It is recommended NOT to give them any connection capability.
 Instead, it is sufficient to give the rights they own to other roles, with *GRANT* SQL verbs.

+Let’s note that :ref:`both roles may not exist<roles_limits>` if the role who installed the extension had not the *SUPERUSER* privileges.

 Giving E-Maj rights
 -------------------